 Oil is produced from the production wells located on a wellhead platform (Tiro Tiro Moana) and piped to a floating production and storage vessel, the FPSO Raroa, anchored 1.5km away.
-The oil is offloaded to tankers every fortnight and these tankers take the oil to refineries in Asia and Australia.
+Every few months the oil is offloaded to tankers for transportation to refineries in New Zealand and Australia.

 In September 2009, an extended reach well was drilled from the Maari wellhead platform to appraise and produce from the Manaia field nearby.
 In addition, a well was also drilled into a separate formation found 50 metres above the Maari oil bearing sands called M2A.
 Test production started from Manaia in October, 2010.